Keav/git-config/README.md

 ## Instructions

-Using a global `.gitignore` for your specific development environment and set of tools minimises confustion and complexity with other developers, who may use different tools.
+Using a global `.gitignore` for your specific development environment and set of tools minimises confusion and complexity with other developers, who may use different tools.

 It also means that your individual project `.gitignore`'s, that are incuded in your repo, can be much more concise and specific.